ytp101/meeting-summalization/readme.md

 - Transcribes using `Whisper` (supports Thai and multilingual)
 - Summarizes transcripts using an LLM
 - FastAPI microservice architecture
-- Designed for real-time meeting analytics
+- Designed for real-time meeting analytics (Later)

 ---